Election (1999 film): Plot

-Jim McAllister is a U.S. history and civics teacher at George Washington Carver High School in Omaha, Nebraska.
-One of his students is Tracy Flick, an overachieving junior whose single mother Judith encourages her to strive for success.
-Earlier in the year, Jim's colleague and best friend, geometry teacher Dave Novotny, was fired from his job and divorced by his wife Linda after engaging in a sexual relationship with Tracy.
-Though Jim believes that Dave needed to suffer consequences for his actions, he resents the lack of repercussions for Tracy, as well as her overenthusiastic nature and Judith's coddling of her.
+Jim McAllister is a well-liked U.S. history and civics teacher at Carver High School in Omaha, Nebraska.
+One of his students is Tracy Flick, an academically driven and high-achieving junior whose single mother, Judith, encourages her to strive for success.
+Earlier in the year, Jim's colleague and best friend, geometry teacher Dave Novotny, was fired and divorced by his wife, Linda, after engaging in a sexual relationship with Tracy.
+Though Jim believes Dave deserved to face consequences for his actions, he resents the lack of repercussions for Tracy, along with what he sees as Judith's coddling of her.

-Jim struggles to conceive a child with his wife Diane, and subsequently begins to have sexual fantasies of both Linda and Tracy, the latter of which disturb him.
-Appalled by Tracy's unopposed run for student government president and dreading further proximity to her, Jim persuades Paul Metzler, a popular and good-natured but dimwitted football player, to enter the race.
+Jim struggles to conceive a child with his wife, Diane, and subsequently begins to have sexual fantasies about both Linda and Tracy, despite being disturbed by his attraction to the latter.
+Appalled by Tracy's unopposed run for student government president and dreading further proximity to her, Jim persuades Paul Metzler, a popular, good-natured but dimwitted football player, to enter the race.
 Sidelined from football with a broken leg sustained in a skiing accident, Paul finds that his candidacy gives him purpose.
 It also infuriates Tracy, who had expected to run unchallenged.

-Tammy Metzler, Paul's adopted younger sister, is dumped by her girlfriend Lisa Flanagan, who becomes Paul's girlfriend and campaign manager.
-Tammy exacts revenge by running for president herself.
-In her speech at a school assembly, she denounces student government as a sham and vows to dissolve it if she wins, rallying the students to a rowdy standing ovation.
+Tammy Metzler, Paul's adopted younger sister makes out with Lisa Flanagan, her girlfriend.
+Lisa abruptly breaks up with her and begins dating Paul and managing his campaign.
+Heartbroken, Tammy retaliates by running as a spoiler candidate.
+In her speech at a school assembly, she denounces student government as a sham and vows to dissolve it if she wins, rallying the students to a standing ovation.
 The principal, Walt Hendricks, retaliates by suspending her.

-Late one Sunday night while working on the school yearbook, Tracy sees that one of her campaign posters has come unstuck from the wall.
-While trying to reattach it, she accidentally rips the poster apart, then furiously destroys the other candidates' campaign posters and discards them in a dumpster, unaware that Tammy is watching.
+Late one Sunday night, while working on the school yearbook, Tracy sees that one of her campaign posters has fallen from the wall.
+While attempting to reattach it, she accidentally tears the poster, then furiously destroys the other candidates' campaign posters and discards them in a dumpster, unaware that Tammy is watching.
 The next day, Jim confronts Tracy about the posters.
 She feigns innocence and trades threats with Jim, but Tammy rescues her by appearing with the torn posters and falsely claiming responsibility.
-The school gleefully expels Tammy and her name is removed from the ballot.
+The school expels Tammy, and her name is removed from the ballot.